Baltimore Civil War Roundtable BALTIMORE CIVIL WAR ROUNDTABLE

 Notes from the President

-Renew your membership, now.
-Invite your friends to join.
-Membership is $25 or $35 for families.
+I’ll end this the same was I end many months: please Renew your membership.
+Tell friends and have them join Membership is $25 or $35 for families.
 Mail your checks to:

 Ray Atkins, Treasurer, BCWRT